AngleProtocol/angle-docs/governance/angle-token.md

 12% of the initial ANGLE are held by the Core Team in a multi-sig.
 These tokens are available for distribution to the Community as grants or bug bounties, to strategic partners like exchanges for listing, but also to the most active and helpful community members as well as to advisors helping the protocol grow.

 Tokens from this pocket are stored in the `AngleMaster` multisig.
-Note that 1 of these 12% of tokens have been lent to Wintermute, our partner in charge of market making in centralized exchanges.

 ### Core team and early backers